The evolutionary advantage of replacers in the Moran process: Neutral evolution

 We first compute the general formula for fixation probability of a single replacer on a complete graph $K_N$.
 We will use this lemma in the proof of \cref{thm:1} and later in \cref{sec:non-neutral} in the proof of \cref{thm:complete_fix_disadv}.
 The formula involves a term $\mathbb{P}(\Pois(r(N-1)) \leq N-1)$ which is the probability that a random variable distributed according to a Poisson distribution with parameter $\lambda=r(N-1)$ attains a value which is at most $N-1$.

 \begin{lemma} Let $r>0$.
 For a complete graph $K_N$ we have

-\end{lemma} \begin{myproof} The probability of gaining a mutant is the probability of choosing one of the $k$ mutants for reproduction and as mutants are smart, they will choose a resident for sure.
+\end{lemma} \begin{myproof} The probability of gaining a mutant is the probability of choosing one of the $k$ mutants for reproduction and as mutants are replacers, they will always choose a resident.
 Therefore $p^+_k = \frac{k}{T_k}\cdot r$.

 The probability of losing a mutant is the probability of choosing one of the $N-k$ residents for reproduction and then choosing one of the $k$ mutants.
-The probability of choosing a resident for reproduction is $\frac{N-k}{T_k}$ and as residents are normal, they will choose a mutants with probability $\frac{k}{N-1}$.
+The probability of choosing a resident for reproduction is $\frac{N-k}{T_k}$ and as residents are oblivious, they will choose a mutants with probability $\frac{k}{N-1}$.
 Hence, $p^-_k = \frac{N-k}{T_k}\cdot\frac{k}{N-1}$.

 Then $\gamma_k = \frac{p^-_k}{p^+_k} = \frac{N-k}{(N-1)\cdot r}$ and using \cref{lem:one-dimensional} we have

 and by re-indexing $l = N- 1 - j$ we get that the expression above is equal to

 \end{myproof}